pytorch/TensorRT/examples/triton/README.rst

 ::

-   # YY.MM is the yy:mm for the publishing tag for NVIDIA's Pytorch
+   # <xx.xx> is the yy:mm for the publishing tag for NVIDIA's Pytorch
    # container; eg. 24.08
    # NOTE: Use the publishing tag for both the PyTorch container and the Triton Containers

-   docker run -it --gpus all -v ${PWD}:/scratch_space nvcr.io/nvidia/pytorch:YY.MM-py3 cd /scratch_space
+   docker run -it --gpus all -v ${PWD}:/scratch_space nvcr.io/nvidia/pytorch:<xx.xx>-py3 cd /scratch_space

 With the container we can export the model in to the correct directory in our Triton model repository.
 This export script uses the **Dynamo** frontend for Torch-TensorRT to compile the PyTorch model to TensorRT.
 Then we save the model using **TorchScript** as a serialization format which is supported by Triton.